Learn about story characters and fundamental narrative structure and elements.

 - What kinds of characteristics did you name?

 - Was it difficult thinking of all the characteristics?
 Why or why not?

 - Why is it important to describe characters in a story?

 Tell the children that the characteristics they have been discussing are physical characteristics.
 Explain that this means they describe how a character looks, and that physical characteristics are important in a story because they help the audience picture the character.

 Tell them that it is even more important to understand how characters behave.
 Explain that these behaviors are called personality traits, then give some examples (e.g., a horse might be brave and caring).

 Play the character game again.
-Place all the characters in a bag and have one student pick a character without showing it to anyone.
+Place all the characters in a bag and have one child pick a character without showing it to anyone.
 Encourage him or her to act like the character by making sounds and movements.
-The rest of the students will try to guess which character is being described.
+The rest of the children will try to guess which character is being described.
 If they have trouble, help them identify the appropriate characteristics.